 We are pleased to announce that Jodie Adams Kirshner has joined the Marron Institute as a Research Professor.
 Kirshner's work will focus on the path forward for Detroit in the wake of bankruptcy.
-Supported by foundation funding, Kirshner is investigating several questions from Detroit:
+Supported by funding from the Kresge Foundation, Kirshner is investigating several questions from Detroit:

 - How will the changes taking place in the city affect the people who live there?

 - How can the city's experiences inform urban and financial policies both in Detroit as well as other American cities?